INTERNATIONAL EXCHANGE PROGRAMMES

 GLOBAL E3 PROGRAMME

 UPM is a member of the Global Engineering Educational Exchange (Global E3).
-The Global E3 Programme is a consortium-based exchange programme for undergraduate engineering students to study abroad and carry out internships worldwide, while continuing to pay tuition at home.
-With members in over 20 countries, students at Global E3 member institutions can choose to study abroad at international institutions for a single semester or for an academic year.
+The Global E3 Programme is a consortium-based exchange programme for engineering students to study abroad and carry out internships worldwide, while continuing to pay tuition at home.
+With members in over 20 countries, students at Global E3 member institutions can choose to study abroad at leading international institutions.
 Interested students should contact the International Office at their home university.

 For more information: https://globale3.studioabroad.com/